fivetran/fivetran_sdk/development-guide.md

 ## General Tips, Conventions, Guidelines

+### Proto files

+Partners should not directly add the proto files to their repos.
+Proto files should be pulled in from this repo at build time and added to `.gitignore` so they are excluded.

 ### Connector

 - Don't push anything other than source data to the destination.
 State will be saved to production DB.